Are you keen to start investing in US stocks?

 There are thousands of companies available

-Stake claims to have over 3800+ individual companies and ETFs available to trade via its app.
+Stake Australia claims to have over 3800+ individual companies and ETFs available to trade via its app.

-The Australian market in comparison has around 2000, with the bulk of the value being in the top 200 stocks.
+The Australian market in comparison has around 2000 on the ASX, with the bulk of the value being in the top 200 stocks.

 The US markets also have a heap of ETFs that are not available via the ASX.
-In Australia its common to get market covering ETFs like IVV (S&P 500) or VAS (ASX200) or VTS (entire US Stock market) but via Stake you’ll find ETFs for things like the Cannabis market, internet of things or obesity.
+In Australia it's common to get market covering ETFs like IVV (S&P 500) or VAS (ASX200) or VTS (entire US Stock market) but via Stake share trading you’ll find ETFs for things like the Cannabis market, internet of things, or obesity.

 Ready to start Investing?

-Here is why I love the Stake App
+Here is why I love using the Stake App (including its fees)

-Before Stake, buying US stocks as it was not an easy process.
-Brokers would charge high fees, you needed to fill out a few forms and it just wasn’t as easy as buying stocks in the ASX.
+Before Stake, the process to buy US stocks was not easy .
+Brokers would charge high fees, you needed to fill out a few forms and it just wasn’t as simple as buying stocks in the ASX.

-Since we all now live in the future, we get cool products like Stake which give you abilities to do things you never used to in an easier, affordable way.
+Since we all now live in the future, we get cool companies like Stake Australia giving you new ways to do things you've wanted to but in a much easier way.

-So what makes Stake the tool to trade US shares?
+So what makes Stake the best way to trade us stocks from australia?

 No brokerage fees and minimal costs

-Unlike CommSec (up to .31% of your investment) or Self Wealth ($9.50) you do not pay anything to buy or sell.
+Unlike CommSec (up to .31% of your investment per trade) or Self Wealth ($9.50) you do not pay anything to buy or sell a US stock.

-There are also no ongoing fees, like a monthly amount.
-There is a $9 premium account you can upgrade to but that is an upgrade rather than something you’d feel is essential.
+There are also no ongoing Stake fees, such as a monthly amount.
+There is a $9 premium “Stake Black” account you can upgrade to but that is an upgrade rather than essential.

-There is also an express fee if you want your money to be added to your account as quickly as possible.
-The difference is generally only a few hours.
+There is also an express fee so if you want your money to be added to your account as quickly as possible.
+This means you get your money in ready for share trading at the start of the trading day, rather than the end.

 This is easily the biggest benefit of the platform.
 Allowing fractional shares means you don’t need to be a minimum of one stock.
 You can buy a percentage or fraction of the share dependant on what you want to invest.